 There is a high demand for skilled graduates in Australia.
 So if you can boast different language skills and have gained industry-specific experience, you can easily apply for full-time employment in Australia.

 You can apply for different visa options to work in Australia.
-However, suppose you are a former international student in Australia.
-In that case, the 485 Skilled Graduate visa is the right option for you to find the best places to work in Australia.
+However, if you are a former international student in Australia, the 485 Skilled Graduate visa is the right option for you to find the best places to work in Australia.

 This visa is open for international students with at least two years of study experience in Australia.
 You can check out the Department of Home Affairs website for more detailed information on work visas.